• Skip to main content

 Directions

-• For this Shortbread Rose Swirl Cookies Recipe, preheat the oven to 425° F. Line a baking sheet with parchment paper or a Silpat.
+• Preheat the oven to 425° F. Line a baking sheet with parchment paper or a Silpat.
 This recipe makes 12 cookies.

 • In a large bowl, cream the oil, sugar, brine, and bourbon.
 Slowly fold in the flour and salt.
 The batter should be paste-like, not too doughy.
 You want to be able to pipe it out of a bag.